Amazon Elastic File System – Shared File Storage for Amazon EC2

 EFS is designed to support the security requirements of large, complex organizations.
 You’ll be able to use IAM to grant access to the EFS APIs, along with VPC security groups to control network access to file systems.
 You’ll be able to use standard file and directory permissions (good old chown and chmod) to control access to the directories, files, and links stored on your file systems.

 We will be opening up EFS in preview form in the near future.
-Visit the Amazon Elastic File System page, and sign up for the preview today, and we will let you know as soon as it is ready for you to use.
+Visit the Amazon Elastic File System (Amazon EFS) page, and sign up for the preview today, and we will let you know as soon as it is ready for you to use.
 I will have more information on using Amazon EFS to share with you at that time.